djong1/gp3s-trackuploadAPI/README.md

 1. Company Name
 2. Company URL
-3. Application Name
+3. Application Name for the backend worker + app name for front end
 4. Application Logo (200 px by 200 px)
 5. Application Description (Limit 100 characters)
-6. Authorized Callback Domain (redirect_uri), provide one or more
+6. Authorized Callback Domain (redirect_uri), for front-end app, provide one or more

 ### You will get back ###

 After reviewing we get back to you with the ClientID and the scope that you should use in your application to call the API.
 This information will be  limited to the explicit use of the upload api for tracks.

+Front-end app:
-1. ClientId: The Client Id of your Client application registered in Gp3s App Registrations.
+1. ClientId: The Client Id's of your Client applications registered in Gp3s App Registrations.
 This is typically a GUID value.
+2. Access Token url: a url to call to get a new access token
+3. Authorized Callback Domain (redirect_uri)

+Back-end app:
+1. ClientId: The Client Id's of your Client application registered in Gp3s App Registrations.
+This is typically a GUID value.
-2. Secret: The secret for your client application (store this in a safe place), the secret is rolledover between fixed time windows
+2. Secret: The secret for your back-end client application (store this in a safe place), the secret is rolledover between fixed time windows
-3. Scope: The scope configured by us for your Client application.
+3. Scope: The scope configured by us for your Client applications.
 4. ScopeURI: The scope uri like https://gpsspeedsurfingb2c.onmicrosoft.com/<guid>/.default
 5. Access Token url: a url to call to get a new access token
-6. Authorized Callback Domain (redirect_uri)

 ## Step 1: Enable track upload on behalf of the user for flow 2 ##

 To be able to upload tracks on behalf of the user, we need to get the users concent to do this.
 In flow 2 we do this only once and therefore you have to collect and store the attributes in your backend or app which are needed when you upload tracks.
+Use the information provided for the Front-end app.

 ```html
 GET https://gpsspeedsurfingb2c.b2clogin.com/gpsspeedsurfingb2c.onmicrosoft.com/oauth2/v2.0/authorize?p=B2C_1_signin